kanisterio/kanister/examples/stable/mysql-csi-snapshot/README.md

 ## Backup the application data

 Take a backup of the MySQL data using the backup ActionSet from above blueprint.
-Create an ActionSet in the same namespace as the controller.
-An easy way to do this is by using ``kanctl``.
+Create an ActionSet in the `kanister` namespace.
+An easy way to do this is by using `kanctl`.

 ```bash
 # Create Actionset